 Yes.
 Running Brook Camps are accredited by the American Camp Association.
 ACA Accreditation means that we undergo a thorough (up to 300 standards) review of our operations, from staff qualifications and training to emergency management.
 The American Camp Association collaborates with experts from the American Academy of Pediatrics, the American Red Cross, and other youth-serving agencies to assure that current practices at our camp reflect the most up-to-date, research-based standards in camp operation.
 Camps and ACA form a partnership that promotes growth and fun in an environment committed to safety.

 Campers are assigned to groups based on the grade they will complete in school prior to joining us for the summer.
 Our youngest group is comprised of kids who are 3.5-5 years of age and are not yet entering kindergarten in the fall.
-Most of our kindergarten and first grade groups are co-ed.
+Most of our kindergarten, first grade and second grade groups are co-ed.
 The remainder of the groups are either all girls or all boys.

 We will make every effort to honor requests made to place your child in a group with his/her friends of the same age when possible.
-In an attempt to accommodate as many requests as possible, we ask that you specify only one or two children with whom you would like your child placed.
+In an attempt to accommodate as many requests as possible, we ask that you specify the first and last name of only one or two children with whom you would like your child placed.
 Please note that these requests are more difficult to honor the closer we are to the start of camp, given that there will generally be fewer slots available in groups.

 Although Running Brook is not a therapeutic program, we pride ourselves on having the experience, staffing, and the skills to provide a great summer experience for kids with a variety of physical, social and emotional profiles.
 If your child has any particular needs that may in some way impact their experience with us, please contact Jim Bellanca, the camp Director, or Alex Guard, Assistant Director, as early as possible and prior to registering to discuss your child’s needs.
 We are happy to contact teachers and/or other providers who know your child to help make the proper decision.
 Together, we will determine the appropriateness of our program for your child and determine if any additional supports are necessary to help them be successful.